 The cattle industry will forever remember the leadership and contributions of former North Dakota Stockmen’s Association (NDSA) President Stan Melroe of Gwinner, N.D.
-A commemorative portrait will soon be hung in his honor on the Stockmen’s Memorial Wall, thanks to the generosity of family and friends who offered memorials in his name to the North Dakota Stockmen’s Foundation.
+A commemorative portrait hangs in his honor on the Stockmen’s Memorial Wall, thanks to the generosity of family and friends who offered memorials in his name to the North Dakota Stockmen’s Foundation.

 A long-time NDSA member, Melroe also chaired many beef industry committees over the years, including the NDSA’s and the National Cattlemen’s Beef Association’s Tax & Credit Committees and the NDSA Research Committee.
 He worked tirelessly to repeal the estate tax on the national level and to reform property taxes on the state level.